cyclehelmets.org

 New Zealand followed Australia with a mandatory helmet law.
 This law was also found not to have been cost effective and the head injury rate did not decrease more than for the population at large.

-In Canada, too, where helmet laws have been enforced, no benefit is apparent.
+In Canada, too, in those provinces where helmet laws have been enforced, no benefit is apparent.
 In British Columbia and Nova Scotia there was no change in the proportion of cyclists suffering head injuries post-law, although cycle use fell markedly.
-In part of Alberta, the rate of head injuries was reported to have doubled in the first 6 months of its law.
+In Alberta, the helmet law reduced cycling by children by around 56% while the absolute number of injuries went up.

-In some jurisdictions, helmet laws have been enacted which are rarely enforced.
-These laws often have less impact on either cycle or helmet use than enforced laws.
-There is no evidence that they have resulted in a lower risk of head injury.
+Most helmet laws that have been enacted have not been much enforced.
+This is especially true of child helmet laws in many states of the USA.
+These laws have less impact on either cycle use or helmet use than enforced laws.
+There is no credible evidence that they have resulted in a lower risk of head injury.

 On the other hand, unenforced laws can erode public respect for the rule of law generally, and traffic laws in particular, especially amongst the young people at whom most helmet laws are targeted.